 The American Express (AMEX) Cobalt easily propels to the top of our list of the best credit cards for dining.
 With this card, you’ll earn 5 AMEX Membership points for every dollar you spend on a range of food-related purchases (including restaurants, bars, cafes and food delivery services).
 That’s the equivalent of 5% back in travel points – the richest rewards rate for dining of any credit card in the country.

-In addition, you’ll earn 5 points per dollar on your grocery purchases, which is why the AMEX Cobalt earned the top spot on our lists of the best credit cards for groceries and restaurants.
+You’ll also earn 5 points per dollar on grocery purchases, which is why the AMEX Cobalt earned a top spot on our list of the best credit cards for groceries as well as restaurants.

-The AMEX Cobalt also has a strong welcome offer that provides new cardholders with the opportunity to earn the equivalent of $25 in free points for every month $500 is spent on the card (up to a maximum value of $300 in free points).
+The AMEX Cobalt has a strong welcome offer that provides new cardholders with the opportunity to earn the equivalent of $25 in free points for every month $500 is spent on the card (up to a maximum value of $300 ).